ilg-physics-ucsb/physics6-manual/6CL/WaveOptics/WaveOptics.md

 2. Adjust the separation while leaving everything else the same.
 Pay attention to what happens on the screen and the intensity plot.

 :::Question
-a.
 How does adjusting the separation affect the pattern on the screen (or the intensity plot)?
 Things to consider might include the position of the maxima, the brightness of the maxima, the separation between the maxima, or anything else you find notable.
 :::

 3. Now adjust width while keeping all other values constant.